 - POS in the cloud is vital

 Each enterprise business is going to have its unique set of point-of-sale requirements.
 It’s important to know that there are POS companies in existence to fulfill these requirements.
-A POS company should be able to check the box for nearly every solution that enterprise business is looking for.
+A POS company should be able to check the box for nearly every solution that an enterprise business is looking for.
 Solutions like cashier-operated registers, self-service kiosks, online ordering, and inventory solutions will be on every company’s wish list.
-Know that not every POS company offers this range of solutions that are consistent across both foodservice and retail industries.
+Know that not every POS company offers this range of solutions that are consistent across both food service and retail industries.
 Find a company that can fill your niche and provides some guidance along the way.

 POS in the Cloud is Vital

 If a vendor does not offer POS in the cloud, you’re looking in the wrong place.
 There is nothing more vital for POS than being on the cloud right now.
 Managing servers and dealing with any potential downtime is a huge risk to your company’s profit.
 Imagine for just one day that your servers go down and customers cannot be served in the cafeteria or retail shops.
 Companies that want to cut the risk of profit loss are sure to invest in POS system that offers cloud hosting.
-The benefits of hosting data on the cloud are known to decrease workloads for IT as well as having server uptime of 99% or greater.
-Step away from on-prem hosting unless it is an absolutely necessary requirement of your business.
+The benefits of hosting data on the cloud are known to decrease workloads for IT as well as have server uptime of 99% or greater.
+Step away from on-prem hosting unless it is an absolutely necessary requirement for your business.

 Author: Blake Bell